-Selection Process for determining your Main Anchor Rode Set Up
+Selection Process for determining the right size for your Main Anchor Chain and Rope

-- Find the column in the table below that best represents your Boat Length Overall.
+- Find the column below that best represents your Boat Length Overall.

 - Compare your displacement with the tonnage listed.

-- If it is greater than displayed in your column in the table, consider moving across to the next column to increase the diameter.
+- If the displacement is greater than displayed in your column in the table, or the yacht is a multihull, consider moving across to the next column to increase the diameter.

-- Consider the worst case scenario for your anticipated Anchoring - this will dictate whether you go for the minimum required or the 'belt and braces' approach
+- Consider the worst-case scenario for your anticipated Anchoring - this will dictate whether you go for the minimum required or the ocean cruising approach

 N.B.
-This table is only a guide with columns based on:
+This table is a guide with columns based on the following:

 - LIROS recommendation